 Then, there's stress.

-The relationship between cortisol (or primary stress hormone) and anxiety is well established:
+The relationship between cortisol (or the primary stress hormone) and anxiety is well established:

-Aging increases the vulnerability to adverse effects of stress because the homeostatic mechanisms preventing an excessive 53 Page 2 of 7 Curr Psychiatry Rep (2015) 17: 53 biological stress response are diminished
+Aging increases the vulnerability to adverse effects of stress because the homeostatic mechanisms preventing an excessive 53 Page 2 of 7 Curr Psychiatry Rep (2015) 17: 53 biological stress response is diminished

 It means to find balance.